smokephisticated/smokephisticated/pages/bongs/bongs.md

 This bong is equipped with a variety of features to support that milky smoooth claim, including:

-* Charming bubble-shaped body to hold water to clean smoke as it passes through.
+* The charming body shaped like a water-holding bubble.

-* Removable glass mouthpiece that expands outwards towards to lips for comfortble mouth purchase.
+* A removable glass mouthpiece that expands outwards towards to lips for comfortble mouth purchase.

-* Removable glass slide to make clening jobs a breeze.
+* A removable glass slide to make clening jobs a breeze.

-	* A 7-slitted inline percolator (on the glass slide) provides filteration in your smoke; diffusing harmful particles from your inhales.
-It also helps produce more bubbles in hits big and small.
+	* On the glass slide is a 7-slitted inline percolator that provides filteration in your smoke; diffusing harmful particles from your inhales.
+Percolation also helps produce way more, tinier bubbles to seperate your smoke and cool your hits in rips big and small.

-* Carb hole located toward the top for additional airflow with just the lift of a finger.
+* Toward the top of the MediBubbler's bosy is a Carb hole for additional airflow with just the lift of a finger.

 **The MediBubbler is smokephistication in it's finest.**

 <h2 class="heading-center">Best bongs under $75</h2>

-If you're in the market for a great piece, but don't want to spend a small fortune, we got your back by providing the best bongs that won't cost you anything more than $75.
+If you're in the market for the greatest pieces under $75: We have a few suggestions.

 <h3 class="heading-center">For the Advanced Smoker</h3>